audrasjb/amcharts-wp/readme.txt

 = Will I be able to visually edit settings and data? =

-No. This plugin allows editing a code directly in Wordpress admin as well as inserting the charts into posts or pages using shortcodes.
+No. This plugin allows editing a code directly in WordPress admin as well as inserting the charts into posts or pages using shortcodes.

 It's not a fully fledged chart/map editor.
-It's a plugin designed to get your chart/map code into Wordpress easily.
+It's a plugin designed to get your chart/map code into WordPress easily.

 = Do I need to include any JavaScript libraries in my theme code? =